logan169/logan169.github.io/_posts/2025-01-17-Pdg-Custom-UI.md

 Houdini provides several utility files like 123.py and externaldragdrop.py, enabling users to customize the software’s behavior for specific events.
 Similarly, it utilizes files like PythonScripts.txt to manage available Python node snippets.

 These files enable users to streamline their workflows by centralizing custom scripts, making them easily accessible via the Snippets button, located at the top-right corner of the Houdini parameter editor (indicated by the arrow icon).
 Similarly, we leverage this functionality to store our "Hou Databox" Python snippets.

 With custom code stored in our package, we can override how Houdini interprets specific "Hou Databox" snippets.
+When Houdini starts, it converts these snippets into Houdini tools, making them easily accessible from the TAB menu.
+At that point, creating a "Hou Databox" node triggers the associated tool and executes the previously described chain of operations behind the scenes.

-When a custom "Hou Databox" node is created from the TAB menu, the following steps occur behind the scenes:
+When a custom "Hou Databox" node is created, the following steps occur behind the scenes:

 - A standard Houdini TOP Python node is generated.
 - The node's default UI is replaced using the logic from our package, creating two new Python editors: one for the code that generates the UI, and the other for the underlying logic.